gq17/Snakes/README.md

-This is a practise of snakes.
+He is lazy to wirte.